co-cddo/federated-api-model/adr/0000-java-poc.md

 ## Consequences

 Spring Boot is not widely used, so maintenance longer term may be more difficult.
 However, as this is a POC, the expectation is that it may not be supported once the discovery phase is complete.

+Spring Boot will provide us the fastest velocity for delivery, allowing us to exercise good development practices and build on top of existing knowledge.